 The resort is located on a tiny atoll in the Spratly Islands in South China Sea, midway between Borneo and Vietnam.
 Layang Layang is a 1 hour flight north of Sabah's capital Kota Kinabalu and your package to stay requires a return flight from there.

-The current schedule has flights from Kota Kinabalu to Layang Layang at 05:45 am, with return flights at 07:15 am.
-Please be at Kota Kinabalu Airport Terminal 1 at least one and a half hours before flight departure and book your connecting flight at least 4 hours after estimated time of arrival.
+The current schedule has flights from Kota Kinabalu to Layang Layang at 05:30 am, with return flights at 07:10 am.
+Please be at Kota Kinabalu Airport Terminal 1 at least one and a half hours before flight departure.
+Please book your departing connecting flight at least 4 hours after expected time of arrival at Kota Kinabalu.

 Please note that there is a 25 kg maximum baggage allowance on the flight between Kota Kinabalu and the island.
 Scuba divers visiting Layang-Layang should attempt to keep their baggage for the trip down to a minimum; non-essential luggage can be stored on the mainland.